What is adverse possession in real estate?

 Can a homeowners association block my right to assert adverse possession?

 One of the main functions of a homeowners association is to mediate disputes between neighbors.
 For this reason, the HOA may restrict members from suing each other.
-The neighbor could reasonably expect to not be sued, citing HOA rules, and you may not be successful in disputing the restriction.
 If you decide to sue to establish adverse possession, know that you might be unable to take the case to court.

-The bottom line: Protect your property to avoid losing it
+The bottom line: Avoid losing your property to adverse possession

 There are a lot of requirements a trespasser must meet to claim adverse possession.
-While these situations may seem far-fetched, it’s important to pay attention to your property just in case.
-If you’re vigilant, you can prevent an adverse possession claim from taking hold.
-Posting private property signs and keeping an eye out for trespassers is your first line of defense.
-If the issue is consistent or ongoing, seeking legal help promptly is crucial for avoiding an adverse possession claim.
+While these situations may seem far-fetched, it’s important to be vigilant so you can prevent a potential claim.
+Posting private property signs and watching for trespassers is your first line of defense.
+If the issue is persistent or ongoing, seeking legal help promptly is crucial to avoid an adverse possession claim.

-If you’re currently dealing with an adverse possession or encroachment situation, you should consider contacting a real estate attorney as soon as possible to help you with the next steps.
+If you’re currently dealing with an adverse possession or encroachment situation, consider contacting a real estate attorney about the next steps.